 Does Saran Sports International Limited Have FIFA World Cup 2026 Rights

 The official territory workbook lists Saran Sports International Limited in Ireland (Eire).
-In practice, viewers should treat it as a rights or distribution name and then follow the downstream consumer-facing route in each market.
+In practice, viewers should treat it as a rights or distribution name and then follow the downstream viewer-facing route in each market.

 How to Watch FIFA World Cup 2026 on Saran Sports International Limited - Step by Step